-Secondly, those students who have passed the first screening take two comprehensive language proficiency tests comprising of: 1) a lecture comprehension test in which a typical US-style lecture is given by VCR, students take notes, and then answer questions.
+Secondly, those students who have passed the first screening take two comprehensive language proficiency tests comprised of: 1) a lecture comprehension test in which a typical US-style lecture is given by VCR, students take notes, and then answer questions.
 2) a reading test which evaluates students' comprehensive reading capabilities.
-These examinations are developed each year by our faculty members, and are designed to assess students' English proficiency as to whether they satisfy the requirements to enroll in upper-undergraduate level courses at the partner institutions.
+These examinations are developed each year by our faculty members, and are designed to assess whether students satisfy the requirements to enroll in upper-undergraduate level courses at the partner institutions.

 INTERVIEWS WITH INTERNATIONAL AND JAPANESE FACULTY MEMBERS:

-Third, students with satisfactory results on written examinations go on to an interview by native English-speaking faculty members to demonstrate their listening comprehension and oral presentation skills.
-Those who pass the interview will have another interview by a screening committee that consists of Japanese faculty members.
+Third, students with satisfactory results on written examinations go on to an interview by native target language faculty members to demonstrate their listening comprehension and oral presentation skills.
+Those who pass the interview will have another interview in Japanese by a screening committee.
 Here, the students' maturity and motivation as well as the aptitude to adjust to a new environment is closely appraised.
-Aside from the allocation of the study site, the procedures end in November for August/September programs or in July for February/March programs.

 CANDIDACY IN THE ASIAN STUDIES PROGRAM:

-The screening never ends!
 Students judged to be qualified as study abroad candidates then undergo our rigorous Pre-departure Training Program for four months.
 The candidates are required to take 1-2 courses in our Asian Studies Program with international students.
-This is to further get accustomed to a typical discussion-oriented classroom environment.
+This is to further accustom them to a discussion-oriented classroom environment.

 Besides the above courses, students must take 1-2 courses that are designed to improve students' language proficiency and sharpen such academic skills as note-taking, class participation, research paper, and oral presentation.
 These courses are all conducted by the faculty members in the Asian Studies Program with experiences in overseas study programs.

-While students are in the Pre-departure Training Program, they are tentatively assigned to the study sites based upon their current academic performance and personal interests thorough an interview.
+While students are in the Pre-departure Training Program, they are tentatively assigned to the study sites based upon their current academic performance.